 To help ease concern over recruitment and initiation and to maintain the continuity of the circle, O∆K is providing three options if your circle must change its initiation plans:

-Option 1.
-Reschedule the in-person initiation ceremony to later in the semester.
-We will work with your circle to meet revised deadlines.
+It is acceptable to reschedule the in-person initiation ceremony to later in the semester.
+We will work with your circle to meet the revised deadlines.
 If we have already issued the official emblems of membership (certificates and pins), the original initiation date will stand as the “official” initiation date, so there will be no need to change materials.
-The rescheduled in-person ceremony should occur before June 30, 2020.

 The O∆K National Bylaws and the Policies and Procedures Handbook require that all members must attend a ceremony to receive the emblems of membership (certificate and pin) and sign the official circle record book.
 A virtual ceremony allows the circle to conduct the program via a web-video platform (WebEx, Zoom, Google Meet, etc.) where all candidates may participate in the ceremony without being in the same physical location.
 The following guidelines and restrictions apply: